BAmi01/BAmi01/README.md

 <!--    BLURB    -->
 ### Konnichcwa, I'm Bee ✌🏾✨

 My name is Bee.
-I'm from the d(m)v area and I'm a Cloud DevOps Engineer who's passionate all things tech.
+I'm from the d(m)v area and I'm a Cloud DevOps Engineer who's passionate about all things tech.
 From cloud, to AI, and design any outlet that allows me to be creative and forward-thinking I'm all for.
 I love learning new technologies that allow me to upskill and grow professionally.
 I'm here to experiment and have fun...
 Welcome to my playground.<br><br>

 <!--    TECHNOLOGIES    -->
 <div align="center">